bclincy/g-coded/Week 2/agenda.md

 2. [Complete the quiz](https://forms.gle/BYG5Z9cZhetSCgDeA)
 3. Create a folder in week 2 using your first initial and last name.
 4. Create a [Bootstrap Form](https://www.youtube.com/watch?v=oagX1tTUFwk) that add task to a table using JavaScript.
-5. In the two job descriptions below tell let me know if you would apply for the job, and explain your decision in detail.
-Your explaination should read or confident or you can shoot a short video response.
-Answer the question in your folder using a markdown answer file in your user directory.
+5. Read the two job descriptions below, and write if you would apply for the jobs, and why or why not would you apply.
+When do you feel like you would be confident to apply for one of the jobs.
 6. In the answers.md file that you created in your week 2 directory add define the following terms.
 Remember these are your own words.
 (FYI this is a blockquote)

 > 1. Scrum Master